ttapers/docs/markdown/reference/cloud/python-sdk.md

 {{/callout}}

 {{#callout}}
-The network library is potentially Raspberry Pi specific, and we were able to run them successfully on a Raspberry Pi 3.
+The networking functionality has only been tested on a Raspberry Pi 3 running Raspbian Jessie.
+It should work on other Debian-based Linux installations.
+Please post in our community forum if you have any issues.
 {{/callout}}

 We also provide a non-network mode that can be used to disable the Hologram SDK